Light-cone sum rules with $B$-meson distribution amplitudes for the $B\to p$ form factors in $B$-mesogenesis models: LCSR with -meson distribution amplitudes

 The LCSRs derived above can now be used to estimate the $B\to p$ and, in principle, also the $B\to N^*$ form factors, provided the OPE amplitudes entering these sum rules via their spectral densities are obtained with a certain accuracy.
 For the channel of nucleon current, there is however an ambiguity in the separation of hadronic states into the two lowest resonances and a duality-approximated sum over excited and continuum states.
 A prominent and very broad Roper resonance $N(1440)$ with the same spin-parity $J^P=1/2^+$ as the nucleon is located below $N^*(1535)$ \cite{ParticleDataGroup:2024cfk}.
 Hence, for completeness, in each of the LCSRs (\ref{eq:lcsr1})--(\ref{eq:lcsr4}) a $N(1440)$ contribution should be then added as a separate term proportional to a $B\to N(1440)$ form factor.
 The expressions for these terms are simply obtained by replacing in the proton term $p\to N(1440)$.
 A separate issue, which we do not discuss here, concerns accounting for the large total widths of $N^*$ and $N(1440)$ in the resonance-pole terms.

 Disentangling the $B\to p$ form factors from sum rules that contain two additional resonance terms would require a dedicated fit procedure, for which the knowledge of all three decay constants $\lambda_p$, $\lambda_{N^*}$ and $\lambda_{N(1440)}$ is necessary.
 However, we are unaware of any reliable estimate of the $N(1440)$ decay constant.
 Hence, in our numerical analysis performed below, we leave such a separation procedure beyond our scope.
 Instead, we employ a simplified form of the hadronic part, following previous analyses of LCSRs for the nucleon electromagnetic form factors (see e.g., \cite{Anikin:2013aka, Braun:2001tj}).
-In those sum rules the same proton (nucleon) interpolating current was used and the nucleon resonances $N(1440)$ and $N^*(1535)$ were incorporated into the spectral density $\rho_n^{(d)}(s)$ via the duality approximation~(\ref{eq:dual}), where the effective threshold $s_{0(n)}$ was adjusted accordingly.
+In those sum rules the same proton (nucleon) interpolating current was used and the nucleon resonances $N(1440)$ and $N^*(1535)$ were incorporated into the spectral density $\rho_n^{(d)}(s)$ via the duality approximation~(\ref{eq:dual}), assuming a uniform effective threshold, which we also adopt here, such that $s_{0(n)}=s_0$.

 We now turn to the OPE of the correlation function (\ref{eq:corr}), aiming at the OPE spectral density that enters LCSRs.